-SECTOR DRIVER OF Change EXPECTED IMPACTS SUPPORTING EVIDENCE SENSITIVITY ADAPTIVE Capacity OVERALL VULNERABILITY CONFIDENCE RATING COMMENTS Shortened river rafting, boating, and sport fishing season and qualityMorris and Walls, 2009 Cayan et al. 2009HighModerateHighModerMorris and Walls, 2009Morris and Walls, 2009ModerateHighHighHigh Moderate Recreation activities that depend on summer river flows and good water quality are exposed to impacts as summer low flows are reduced in rivers due to longer, hotter summers and less snowmelt.
+SECTOR DRIVER OF CHANGE EXPECTED IMPACTS SUPPORTING EVIDENCE SENSITIVITY ADAPTIVE CAPACITY OVERALL VULNERABILITY CONFIDENCE RATING COMMENTS Shortened river rafting, boating, and sport fishing season and quality rafting, boating, and sport fishing season Morris and Walls, 2009 Cayan et al. 2009 High Moderate High Moderate Recreation activities that depend on summer river flows and good water quality are exposed to impacts as summer low flows are reduced in rivers due to longer, hotter summers and less snowmelt.
 There is very little opportunity for adjustment of these activities other than altering dam release patterns upstream.
 Shortened backcountry skiing season Morris and Walls, 2009 Cayan et al., 2009 Goodstein and Matson, 2004 Moderate Low High High Opportunities for snow-dependent recreation will be reduced along with the snowpack decline.
 There is very little opportunity for adjustment of these activities with less snow pack available.
-Recreation RV SP GWR D Reductions in hunting and wildlife viewing opportunities Morris and Walls, 2009 Cayan et al., 2009 Moderate Moderate Moderate Low Hunting and wildlife viewing opportunities are dependent on healthy animal populations and associated habitats.
+Recreation SP GWR D SP GWR Reductions in hunting and wildlife viewing opportunities Morris and Walls, 2009 Cayan et al., 2009 Moderate Moderate Moderate Low Hunting and wildlife viewing opportunities are dependent on healthy animal populations and associated habitats.
 Potential habitat degradation in the future exposes this recreation opportunity to impacts from changing climate and hydrologic conditions.
 New wild areas may become more suitable or made more accessible in response to changing conditions.
 The extent of limitations is uncertain since they depend on a host of complex system responses to changed climate conditions as well as human behavior patterns.
 Reduced wildland recreation opportunities and viewshed quality Morris and Walls, 2009 Cayan et al., 2009 Moderate Moderate Moderate Low Wetland, riparian, and mountain areas that support recreational fisheries and unique bird populations in the region exposed to climate change impacts such as sea level rise and longer, drier summers.
 New wild areas may become more suitable or made more accessible in response to changing conditions.
 The extent of limitations is uncertain since they depend on a host of complex system responses to changed climate conditions as well as human behavior patterns.